Flood basalt: Large igneous provinces

 Large Igneous Provinces (LIPs) were originally defined as voluminous outpourings, predominantly of basalt, over geologically very short durations.
 This definition did not specify minimum size, duration, petrogenesis, or setting.
 A new attempt to refine classification focuses on size and setting.
 LIPs characteristically cover large areas, and the great bulk of the magmatism occurs in less than 1 Ma.
 Principal LIPs in the ocean basins include Oceanic Volcanic Plateaus (OPs) and Volcanic Passive Continental Margins.
 Oceanic flood basalts are LIPs distinguished from oceanic plateaus by some investigators because they do not form morphologic plateaus, being neither flat-topped nor elevated more than 200 m above the seafloor.
 Examples include the Caribbean, Nauru, East Mariana, and Pigafetta provinces.
 Continental flood basalts (CFBs) or plateau basalts are the continental expressions of large igneous provinces.

 Impact

 Flood basalts contribute significantly to the growth of continental crust.
 They are also catastrophic events, which likely contributed to many mass extinctions in the geologic record.

 Crust formation

 The extrusion of flood basalts, averaged over time, is comparable with the rate of extrusion of lava at mid-ocean ridges and much higher than the rate of extrusion by hotspots.
 However, extrusion at mid-ocean ridges is relatively steady, while extrusion of flood basalts is highly episodic.
 Flood basalts create new continental crust at a rate of 0.1 to 8 km3 per year, while the eruptions that form oceanic plateaus produce 2 to 20 km3 of crust per year.

-Much of the new crust formed during flood basalt episodes takes the form of underplating, with over half the original magma crystallizing out as cumulates in sills at the bast of the crust.
+Much of the new crust formed during flood basalt episodes takes the form of underplating, with over half the original magma crystallizing out as cumulates in sills at the base of the crust.